Aman-Codes/100-days-of-code/log.md

 ## Day 71: August 18, 2020

 **Today's Progress**: Solved daily challenge from Leetcode and practised questions from Geeks for Geeks

+## Day 72: August 19, 2020

+**Today's Progress**: Solved daily challenge from Leetcode and practised questions from Geeks for Geeks